shin-kinos/nestjs-mongodb/README.md

 Open `animal.module.ts` and modify it as follows to import `Animal` schema:

 ```
-// ✅ This is animal.mosule.ts
+// ✅ This is animal.module.ts

 import { Module               } from '@nestjs/common';
 import { AnimalController     } from './animal.controller';